tbergama/git-basics/README.md

 # git-basics

+A short tutorial I wrote to introduce some coworkers to git fundamentals.

 ## What is Git?

 Git is a version control system.
 It is designed to make it easier for teams to collaborate by tracking a project's history of changes.